mdozmorov/manuscript_template/README.md

 - Name your bulletpoints like newspaper headers - they should tell the story without the need to read the writeup.
 - Address the following questions under each header:
     - What is the question?
-    - Which data is used?
+    - What data/methods are used?
-    - What methods are used?
+    - Any relevant details/results?
-    - What is the take home message?
+    - What is the answer (take home message)?
 - Don't run your analyses on full datasets.
 Make sure your pipeline _works from start to finish_ on a small subset of the data, then scale up.
 - Read more, get inspiration from how others present results, what they discuss, which figures they show.
 - As you add files, describe them in the `README.md`.
 Add brief description of each file.